Royal William Victualling Yard: The buildings

 These two grand houses were built for civil service officers in the Royal William Yard and were continuously occupied as homes until shortly after Plymouth Development Corporation took over ownership.

-Residence 2 is currently utilised as office space while Residence 1 is now a Boutique Hotel - Rooms by Bistrot Pierre.
+Residence 2 is currently utilised as office space while Residence 1 is now a Boutique Hotel.

 Restoration and conversion

 Early conservation and restoration work was carried out by Gilmore Hankey Kirke Architects.
 Together with Acanthus Ferguson Mann Architects they were awarded by the RIBA in the South West region for the Clarence and Brewhouse buildings.
 The scheme is also a winner of a RIBA 2006 Conservation Awards, which recognise best practice in the field of building conservation.
 Continued restoration, conservation and conversion of these Georgian Buildings has been carried out by Urban Splash with Gillespie Yunnie Architects.
 The site is open to the public and offers the 'Tunnel to Firestone Bay' a public basin for visiting boats and restaurants, cafés and public events.